Luke Raley Preview, Player Props: Rays vs. Marlins

 Luke Raley At The Plate

+- In 57.8% of his 102 games this season, Raley has picked up at least one hit.
+He's also had 21 multi-hit games.

+- He has hit a long ball in 16 games this season (15.7%), leaving the park in 5% of his chances at the plate.

-- Raley has picked up an RBI in 30.7% of his games this year, with two or more RBI in 10.9% of his games.
-He has also produced three or more runs in three contests.
+- Raley has had at least one RBI in 31.4% of his games this season (32 of 102), with more than one RBI 11 times (10.8%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.